 Though the publishing of this proclamation probably gave the citizens of Wyandotte some moral satisfaction, it changed nothing as the violent Bushwhacking and Jayhawking continued throughout and after the Civil War.

 On December 18, 1862, a man named Smith was shot at Six-Mile House by a posse looking for horses stolen near Westport.
 Several of his companions were taken prisoner.

-William E. Connelley in his book Quantrill and the Border Wars, published in 1910 said that he had been a long acquaintance with Theodore Bartles, who he described as being of a better class of “Red Legs.”
+William E. Connelley, in his book Quantrill and the Border Wars, published in 1910, said that he had been a long acquaintance with Theodore Bartles, who he described as being of a better class of “Red Legs.”
 His writing also states that Bartles admitted that he was a famous shot with the revolver and had even defeated “Wild Bill” Hickock in contests of marksmanship.
-Bartles is also said he tried to warn the people of Lawrence, Kansas of William Quantrill’s raid on August 21, 1863.
-Sending a Shawnee Indian named Pelathe from Six-Mile House on a fine thoroughbred horse across the Delaware reservation, unfortunately, Pelathe wasn’t able to get there in time.
+Bartles also said he tried to warn the people of Lawrence, Kansas, of William Quantrill’s raid on August 21, 1863.
+Sending a Shawnee Indian named Pelathe from Six-Mile House on a fine thoroughbred horse across the Delaware reservation.
+Unfortunately, Pelathe wasn’t able to get there in time.
 By the time he reached the Kansas River across from Lawrence, the raiders had just fired the first shots upon the doomed city.